- Latin America

-The Coffee Trail and the centre-based ride at Fazenda Nova are possible throughout the year, except Christmas, New Year and Carnival (February/March).
+The Coffee Trail and the centre-based ride at Fazenda Nova are possible throughout the year, except Carnival (February/March).

-There are two set dates for the Coffee Trail, but additional dates may be possible.
+There are usually two set dates per year for the Coffee Trail, but additional dates may be possible.
 For Fazenda Nova there are no set dates so please enquire for availability.

 The Coffee Trail will needs a minimum of two, but Fazenda Nova will confirm for one guest.

 |The Coffee Trail||16 Aug 2020 - 22 Aug 2020||6 nights 6 ngts||$1,362.50||Book|